 Let’s Talk About Labor

-The “Let’s Talk About Labor” podcast is a collaboration between the University of Tennessee and GAP Connections and aims to help you connect with farmers in Tennessee and other surrounding states, specifically to hear about their experiences using various US temporary foreign visa programs to address their labor needs.
+The “Let’s Talk About Labor” podcast is a collaboration between the University of Tennessee and GAP Connections and aims to help you connect with farmers in Tennessee and other surrounding states, specifically to hear about their experiences using various US temporary foreign visa programs and other strategies they have used to address their labor needs.
+We also want to help you connect with individuals from government and non-profit organizations who could help you navigate options related to addressing your labor needs.

 Episode 1: Let’s talk about the H-2A program – Farmers’ experiences with the H-2A program